 After pressure cooking, just give the ribs a quick broil with a little more BBQ sauce for that just off-the-grill appearance.
 Have plenty of napkins on hand for enjoying your finger-licking fall-of-the-bone country style ribs Instant Pot recipe!

 Cooking bone-in or boneless pork ribs with barbecue sauce is classic American comfort food at its finest...especially during the summer!
 But literally, these ribs are so juicy, so easy, and delicious that your family will want you to make them year-round.

 What Are Country Style Ribs?

-Why you'll love this Country Ribs Instant Pot Recipe
+You will love this Country Ribs Instant Pot Recipe

 While the crockpot still does a good job, cooking Instant Pot country style ribs turns out even better.
-Not only can you cook the boneless country-style pork ribs in under an hour, but they are incredibly juicy and delicious ~ just as if you'd been slow-cooking them all day in the oven or a slow cooker.
+Not only can you cook the bone-in or boneless country-style pork ribs in under an hour, but they are incredibly juicy and delicious ~ just as if you'd been slow-cooking them all day in the oven or a slow cooker.

 - No browning is needed beforehand, this is a dump and go Instant Pot country ribs recipe that preps in 5 minutes.